Darshanamishra/DarshanaMishra/README.md

 **Tools & Techniques:**
 - Excel, SQL, Power BI, Power Query, DAX
-- Python, Random Forest Classifier, BeautifulSoup
+- Python, ML model, BeautifulSoup
 - Data Modeling

 I would love to hear your thoughts and would be excited to collaborate with you!